Clinton Romesha: Post-military life

 On February 11, 2013, Romesha received the Medal of Honor at a ceremony held at the White House.
 After receiving the award, when speaking to the press wearing his Stetson, Romesha stated he felt "conflicted" about receiving the medal due to the loss of those who died while serving with him.

 In the days following the award, Romesha was recognized in a number of other events.
 He was inducted into The Pentagon's "Hall of Heroes" on February 12, and traveled to New York City on February 17 to visit with the cast of Spider-Man: Turn Off the Dark on Broadway, hosted by the USO.
 He was recognized by Governor of North Dakota Jack Dalrymple in an event at the North Dakota State Capitol on February 21, 2013.
 On March 2, Romesha spoke at the military ball of the ROTC program at University of North Dakota.
 Since then Romesha keeps the Medal of Honor on him.
 It has some tarnish and wrinkles on it from being carried everywhere, shown to and handled by many.

 In 2016, Romesha's book Red Platoon was published recounting the Battle of Kamdesh.
 That same year the rights to a movie based on the book were optioned by Sony Pictures; by December 2017 a script had been written and a director was assigned to the film.
 Romesha, along with a dozen other veterans, starred in the veteran based zombie film Range 15, portraying fictional versions of themselves.

 In December 2017, Romesha and retired Captain Florent Groberg, another Medal of Honor recipient, donated their original Medals of Honor to the 4th Infantry Division, saying "This medal is too big for us."
 Romesha was not in attendance at the turnover ceremony.

 In 2018, Romesha endorsed Republican Kevin Cramer in the 2018 United States Senate election in North Dakota.

 Personal life

 Romesha married his wife Tamara on February 13, 2000.
 They met in junior high school and began dating several years later.

 Due to his military service, the couple spent about 10 years apart from each other.
 The couple have three children: Dessi, Gwen, and Colin.
 Friends describe Romesha as having a sense of humor and being "intense, short and wiry."
 As of May 2016, the Romeshas live in Minot, North Dakota.

+In October 2024, Romesha joined 15 other Medal of Honor recipients in publicly endorsing Donald Trump for president.